Comment on page

-The assessment and evaluation module provides a way for learners to be assessed, especially in clinical learning environments, and a way for all users to assess courses/programs, faculty, learning events, etc. Any forms used for assessment and evaluation require form items (e.g., questions, prompts, etc.).
+The assessment and evaluation module provides a way for learners to be assessed, especially in clinical learning environments, and a way for all users to evaluate courses/programs, faculty, learning events, etc. Any forms used for assessment and evaluation require form items (e.g., questions, prompts, etc.).

-Note that you can copy existing items which may save time.
+- Note that you can copy existing items which may save time.
 To copy an existing item, click on the item and click 'Copy Item' which is beside the Save button.

-Navigate to Admin>Assessment & Evaluation.
+- Navigate to Admin>Assessment & Evaluation.

-Click 'Add New Item'.
+- Click 'Add A New Item'.

-Complete the required information, noting that different item types will require different information.
+- Complete the required information, noting that different item types will require different information.
 Common item details are below: Item Type: This list shows the item types supported by Elentra.
 Item codes will display when you use a list view of items and A complete list of item types is provided below.
 Item Text: This is what will show up on a form this item is added to.
 When you view items in the detail view you'll also see the item text.
 Item Code: This is an optional field.
 Item codes do display when you view items in a list and they are searchable.
 Some organizations apply their own coding system to their items, but another use case might be if you are importing items from another tool or vendor and they have a coding system you want to match.
 Rating Scale: Rating scales can be configured through the Scales tab within Assessment & Evaluation.
 First select a scale type and then select the specific scale.
 Selecting a rating scale will prepopulate the response categories for this item.
 In some item types you will also be required to add response text (e.g. multiple choice items) and that text will show up on the actual form.
 In other question types you may rely on just the response categories.
 Mandatory: Click this checkbox if this item should be mandatory on any forms it is added to.
 Allow comments: Click this checkbox to enable comments to be added when a user responds to this item.
 If enabled, you have several options to control commenting.

 Allow for a default value: If you check this box you will be able to select a default response that will prepopulate a response when this item is used on any form.
 Set a default response by clicking on the appropriate response line in the Default column.